RUC-NLPIR/FlashRAG/README.md

 - **Comprehensive Benchmark Datasets**: A collection of 36 pre-processed RAG benchmark datasets to test and validate RAG models' performances.

-- **Pre-implemented Advanced RAG Algorithms**: Features 17 advancing RAG algorithms with reported results, based on our framework.
+- **Pre-implemented Advanced RAG Algorithms**: Features **23 advancing RAG algorithms** with reported results, based on our framework.
 Easily reproducing results under different settings.

+- **🚀 Reasoning-based Methods**: **NEW!** We now support **7 reasoning-based methods** that combine reasoning ability with retrieval, achieving superior performance on complex multi-hop tasks.

 - **Efficient Preprocessing Stage**: Simplifies the RAG workflow preparation by providing various scripts like corpus processing for retrieval, retrieval index building, and pre-retrieval of documents.